plum-tech/CalcuPiano/specifications/Soundpack.md

 ### Structure

-#### Fully-functioning
+A soundpack should have a `sounds/` directory, including all notes.

-A fully-functioning soundpack must have a `sounds/` directory, including all notes.
+If not, all notes should be exposed in the root.

 It could have a `sheets/` directory that consists of the built-in sheet music of this soundpack.